talkome/DWGraph/README.md

  * every node contain: unique key, tag and info

   ## EdgeData
-  This class represents the set of operations applicable on an edge in an undirected weighted positive graph.
+This interface represents the set of operations applicable on a directional edge in a directional weighted graph.
-  * every edge contain: unique key, tag and info
+  * every edge contain: src, dest, tag, info and weight.

  ## DWGraph_DS
- This class represents an undirected weighted positive graph.
+ This class represents a directional weighted positive graph.
  * support over 10^6 vertices, with average degree of 10.
  * the graph's nodes saved in Hashmap
  * the graph's edges saved in Hashmap